microsoft/azure-pipelines-vscode/README.md

 ## Troubleshooting failures

-- **Selected workspace is not a Git repository**: You can Configure Pipeline on git repository backed by GitHub or Azure Repos.
-Initialize your workspace as git repository, commit your files and add new remote git repository.
+- **Selected workspace is not a Git repository**: You can configure a pipeline for a Git repository backed by GitHub or Azure Repos.
+Initialize your workspace as a Git repo, commit your files, and add a remote to GitHub or Azure Repos.
 Run the following commands to configure git repository:

     `git init`